Shekoo93/MLR/README.md

 To get the pre-trained model in addition to the simulation results please visit the OSF webpage (https://osf.io/tpzqk/).
 Run the plots.py file to reproduce the results

 Package Requirements are as listed in requirements.txt

+-tokens_capacity.py file should not be changed.
+It consists of functions that compute cross correlations for novel vs. familiar shapes , detecting whether a given stimulus is novel or familiar and binding test